An industry leader in 10-year investment performance

 Ms McCullagh is currently a member of the Investment and Remuneration Committee.

 Ms Mohle is currently the Secretary of the Queensland Nurses' and Midwives Union (QNMU) where she has worked since 1990.
-She is Senior Vice President of the Queensland Council of Unions (QCU) and a member of its Executive.
-Prior to commencing work at the QNMU, Ms Mohle worked as a registered nurse in a medical ward at the Royal Brisbane Hospital having first started nursing in 1983.
+She is also Senior Vice President of the Queensland Council of Unions (QCU).
+Prior to commencing work at the QNMU, Ms Mohle worked as a registered nurse at the Royal Brisbane Hospital.

-Until recently, Ms Mohle was also a board member of HESTA where she served for over 11 years including a term as both Chair and Deputy Chair.
+Ms Mohle was previously a board member of HESTA, including a term as both Chair and Deputy Chair.
 In 2008, the Australian Institute of Superannuation Trustees (AIST), named Ms Mohle Trustee of the Year.
-She is also a Fellow of AIST.

 Ms Mohle is currently Chairman of the Remuneration Committee and a member of the Investment Committee.